 Train AI Models on GPU Nodes with SSH Access

 Theta EdgeCloud offers GPU nodes with SSH access for you to run AI model training, and any other computational tasks.
+The user flow is pretty similar to how you create and use a "virtual machine" on AWS/GCP:

-Launching a GPU Node in EdgeCloud
+1. Launching a GPU Node in EdgeCloud

 First navigate to the "GPU node" page under the "Training" category, which can be assessed by simply clicking on the "AI" icon on the left bar, and then click on the "GPU Node" tab.